 When is Open Enrollment for ObamaCare, Medicaid, Medicare and Other Insurance Types?

-ObamaCare open enrollment ended March 31, 2014.
-If you missed ObamaCare’s open enrollment period for 2014 you won’t be able to sign up until November 15th, 2014 (start of open enrollment 2015).
+ObamaCare open enrollment starts November 15, 2014 and ends February 15, 2015.
+During the open enrollment period you can enroll, switch plans, and get subsidies.
 Open enrollment is the only time of year you can get a major medical plan that count as minimum essential coverage in the individual and family market without qualifying for a special enrollment period.
 This is true both inside and outside the health insurance marketplace.